s1341/generational-indextree/README.md

 through unique (&mut) access to the arena.
 The tree can be sent or shared across threads like a `Vec`.
 This enables general multiprocessing support like parallel tree traversals.

+## Credits

+This crate is a fork of the indextree crate, but with a generational arena to store the nodes instead of a Vec.
+This enables us to remove nodes and use the vacant spots to insert new nodes, without suffering from the ABA problem, as explained in the generational-arena crate.

+We do sacrifice the rayon support in indextree in favor of the improved remove node api.

+This package was forked from the excelent [https://github.com/saschagrunert/indextree](indextree) crate.
+The backing store was replaced by [https://github.com/fitzgen/generational-arena](generational-arena), to improve support for removing nodes and reusing the space.

 ### Example usage